nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ---

-**Use case:** UC7 - Update Patient’s Priority
+**Use case:** UC7 - Set Patient’s Priority

 **MSS:**
-1. User requests MB3 to update a selected patient’s priority.
+1. User requests MB3 to set a selected patient’s priority.
-2. MB3 updates the patient’s priority and displays a success message.
+2. MB3 sets the patient’s priority and displays a success message.
    Use case ends.

 **Extensions:**
 * 1a.
-MB3 detects an error when updating the patient’s priority.
+MB3 detects an error when setting the patient’s priority.
   * 1a1.
-MB3 does not update the patient’s priority and shows an error message.
+MB3 does not set the patient’s priority and shows an error message.
 Use case ends.

 ---